ChrisNikkel/SharpVG/README.md

 A .NET Core library for F# to generate vector graphics in SVG format.

 SharpVG is pre-release and is changing rapidly.
-We welcome pull requests while we work towards its first release.
+[Pull requests](https://github.com/ChrisNikkel/SharpVG/pulls) and [suggestions](https://github.com/ChrisNikkel/SharpVG/issues) are greatly appreciated.

 ## Why SharpVG?